glowingstone124/TinyMSG/README.md

 ### Client

-use java Client.jar to start a client.
+use java -jar Client.jar to start a client.

 Client will automatically generate a config file called "client_cfg.json"